Frequently

 Underground transmission lines present operational, maintenance and reliability issues not addressed in the study:

-The proposed lines are 345,000 volts (345kV).
+The transmission line is 345,000 volts (345kV).
 The line conductor has the capacity to transport about 1,700 megavolt amperes (MVA).
-However, the loadability (i.e. capacity) of lines that are over 100 miles is limited by other operational constraints to a maximum capacity that is lower then the line conductor of 1,700 MVA.
+However, the loadability (i.e., capacity) of lines that are over 100 miles is limited by other operational constraints to a maximum capacity that is lower than the line conductor of 1,700 MVA.

 All wind and solar are intermittent and variable generation resources.
-Our resource planning group analyzes the availability of wind and solar resources to ensure adequate capacity is available through a combination of renewable and dispatchable resources including coal, natural gas, hydro, wind and solar.
-Maintaining system reliability as we close coal plants and increasingly rely on wind and solar is a key goal of the Company and required by state statute.
-Existing and incremental gas fired generation and storage resources will be used to provide the needed generation flexibility around intermittent wind and solar generation as our coal plants retire.
+Our resource planning group analyzes the availability of wind and solar resources to ensure adequate capacity is available through a combination of renewable and dispatchable resources, including coal, natural gas, hydro, wind and solar.
+Maintaining system reliability as we close coal plants and increasingly rely on wind and solar is a key goal of the Company and is required by State statute.
+Existing and incremental gas-fired generation and storage resources will be used to provide the needed generation flexibility around intermittent wind and solar generation as our coal plants retire.

 We have limited injection capability at our existing points of interconnection, so the transmission system in eastern and southern Colorado is essentially full.
 These electric resource zones, where we have the best resources for wind and solar, are very constrained.
 It's highly inhibited by the lack of transmission at this point.